fiveisprime/az-login/README.md

 # Azure Login (az-login)

-Provides a simple way to add authentication to a Node.js-based automation script, CLI tool, VS Code extension, etc. that manages Azure resources on behalf of yourself and/or end-users.
+The `az-login` module provides a simple way to add authentication to a Node.js-based automation script, CLI tool, VS Code extension, etc. that manages Azure resources on behalf of yourself and/or end-users.
 It is meant to compliment the already awesome [Azure SDK for Node](https://github.com/Azure/azure-sdk-for-node) (which provides the actual client APIs for managing Azure resources), by means of an opinionated and exploratory login experience.

 ## Getting Started